EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 ---
-author:"Greg Hanson"
+author: "Greg Hanson"
-title:"e-commerce Client Project Management" tags:management, clients, e-commerce
+title: "e-commerce Client Project Management"
+tags: management, clients, e-commerce
 ---

 ### E-commerce Client Project Management (for Developers)
-##### <em>Moving from writing code to managing the show.</em>
+##### *Moving from writing code to managing the show.*

 <pre>
 Many times engineers / developers make the move from development to project management.
-It's a natural move, we want folks who know the nuts and bolts of e-commerce projects to eventually manage them.
+It's a natural move, we want the folks who know the nuts and bolts of e-commerce projects to eventually manage them.

 So that's all fine and dandy, but what if you haven't been a "manager" before?